knqti/rstudio-vm/README.md

 # RStudio on a Virtual Machine

 This is a guide to set up RStudio on a virtual machine ("VM").
 The goal is to provide a computer capable of running analysis on large datasets.
+A PDF version is available in this repo.

 > Note: Double curly brackets `{{}}` are used to denote placeholders for you to enter *your* values.